Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Introduction

 Reflecting on this result, the first property---that $f$ interpolates $\theta_i$ at $x_i$, for $i=1,\ldots,n$---is of course not special in it of itself.
 Any rich enough function class, of dimension at least $n$, will admit such a function.
 However, paired with the second property \eqref{eq:ffb_tv_mat_old}, the result becomes interesting, and even somewhat surprising.
 Said differently, any function $f$ lying in the span of the $k$th degree falling factorial basis has the property that its discretization to the design points is {\it lossless} with respect to the total variation smoothness functional $\TV(D^k f)$: this information is exactly preserved by $\theta=f(x_{1:n})$.
 Denoting by \smash{$\cH^k_n=\spa\{h^k_1,\ldots,h^k_n\}$} the span of falling factorial functions, we thus see that the trend filtering problem \eqref{eq:trend_filter_old} is equivalent to the variational problem:

 in the sense that at the solutions \smash{$\htheta,\hf$} in problems \eqref{eq:trend_filter_old}, \eqref{eq:trend_filter_cont}, respectively, we have \smash{$\htheta=\hf(x_{1:n})$}.
-We should also be clear that forming \smash{$\hf$} from \smash{$\htheta$} is straightforward: starting with the falling factorial basis expansion \smash{$\hf=\sum_{j=1}^n \halpha_j h^k_j$}, and then writing the coefficient vector in block form \smash{$\halpha = (\hat{a}, \hat{b}) \in \R^{k+1} \times \R^{n-k-1}$}, the piecewise polynomial basis coefficients are given by \smash{$\hat{b} = \C^{k+1}_n \htheta$} (the polynomial basis coefficients \smash{$\hat{a}$} also have a simple form in terms of lower-order discrete derivatives).
-This shows that \smash{$\hf$} is a $k$th degree piecewise polynomial, with knots occurring at nonzeros of \smash{$\C^{k+1}_n \htheta$}, that is, at changes in the $k$th discrete derivative of \smash{$\htheta$}, formally justifying the intuition about the structure of \smash{$\htheta$} given above.
+Moreover, it turns out that forming \smash{$\hf$} from \smash{$\htheta$} is straightforward: starting with the falling factorial basis expansion \smash{$\hf=\sum_{j=1}^n \halpha_j h^k_j$}, and then writing the coefficient vector in block form \smash{$\halpha = (\hat{a}, \hat{b}) \in \R^{k+1} \times \R^{n-k-1}$}, the piecewise polynomial basis coefficients are given by \smash{$\hat{b} = \C^{k+1}_n \htheta$}, and the polynomial basis coefficients \smash{$\hat{a}$} can also be expressed simply in terms of lower-order discrete derivatives.
+This shows that \smash{$\hf$} is a $k$th degree piecewise polynomial, with knots occurring at the nonzeros of \smash{$\C^{k+1}_n \htheta$}, that is, at changes in the $k$th discrete derivative of \smash{$\htheta$}, formally justifying the intuition about the structure of \smash{$\htheta$} given above.

 \paragraph{Reflections on the equivalence.}

 One might say that the developments outlined above bring trend filtering closer to the ``statistical mainstream'': we move from being able to estimate the values of the regression function $f_0$ at the design points $x_1,\ldots,x_n$ to being able to estimate $f_0$ itself.
 This has several uses: practical---we can use the interpolant \smash{$\hf$} to estimate $f_0(x)$ at unseen values of $x$; conceptual---we can better understand what kinds of ``shapes'' trend filtering is inclined to produce, via the representation in terms of falling factorial functions; and theoretical---we can tie \eqref{eq:trend_filter_cont} to an unconstrained variational problem, where we minimize the same criterion over {\it all} functions $f$ (for which the criterion is well-defined and finite):